Australian rules football in the Northern Territory: Team of the Century

-On 3 September 2016 the AFLNT named their team of the 20th century.
+On 3 September 2016, the AFLNT named their team of the 20th century.

 Coach of the Century: John Taylor.

-Representative Sides
+Representative teams

-The Northern Territory was represented in early Interstate matches in Australian rules football, before being incorporated into the QLD/NT and then Australian Alliance representative sides.
+The Northern Territory was represented in early Interstate matches in Australian rules football, before being incorporated into the QLD/NT and then Allies representative sides.
 They won the Australian National Football Carnival (Div 2) Championship in 1988.

-At Under 16 and Under 18 level, the territory fields teams in the national championships.
+At Under 16 and Under 18 level, the NT fields teams in the national championships.

-The Aboriginal All-Stars, a team composed of indigenous Australian players mostly from the AFL and all over the country, are based in Darwin.
+The Indigenous All-Stars, a team composed of indigenous Australian players mostly from the AFL and all over the country, are based in Darwin.
 Darwin is also home of the Flying Boomerangs, the junior indigenous side, which has toured the world to play matches against other countries.